vuongducphuong/documentation/content/applications/productivity/mail_plugins.rst

    mail_plugins/outlook
    mail_plugins/gmail

-Mail Plugins are connectors that bridge your mailbox with your Odoo database.
-With them, you can interact with your Odoo database directly from your mailbox by:
+Mail Plugins are connectors that bridge your mailbox with your Leansoft database.
+With them, you can interact with your Leansoft database directly from your mailbox by:

 - Creating leads and centralizing prospects' emails into the CRM app.
-- Generating tasks in any Odoo project.
+- Generating tasks in any Leansoft project.
 - Creating tickets in the Helpdesk app.
 - Searching and storing insights on your contacts.